JestMiggles/ReverseEngineering/Shellcode Creation/README.md

 Line 11: Move the value `0x3B` into register `rax`.

+Line 12: Shift `rax` right 24 bits to clear register of unseen NULL characters being pushed into our bytes.

-Line 12: Call the system with our values and addresses all in order.
+Line 13: Call the system with our values and addresses all in order.

 **3. Report how many bytes total are in your assembly, and include the whole thing in ascii**

-My program is currently 41 bytes long.
-I am currently working on creating the python script to print out all the bytes.
+My program is currently 45 bytes long.
+In order to see the bytes and the length, first type `make` into the terminal to compile the files `shellcode.S` and `shellcode_tester.c`.
+Then, run the file `bytes.py` by typing `python3 bytes.py` and this should output the bytes.

 **4. Explain what you did to ensure there were no NULL bytes in your code.**

 To ensure no NULL bytes in the first part, I XORed the register `rax` with itself so that the value in there would be equal to zero.
 Then, I pushed the address.

 To ensure there were no NULL values when pushing the string `/bin/sh`, I instead pushed the string without NULL values at the beginning and instead added two random characters to the end of the string.
 Then, I performed a right shift by 8 bits so that the extra two random characters would be pushed off and replaced with two NULL values in the beginning of the string.

+To ensure that the pushing of `0x3B` had no bytes pushed, I instead pushed `0x3BFFFFFF` and shifted the register right by 24 bits to clear the bytes of any NULL characters being pushed and being seen in our ASCII values.